Are you thinking of making a KiwiSaver hardship withdrawal?

 If after reviewing the information across these websites, you would like to proceed with a hardship withdrawal, please read below.

-You can withdraw from your KiwiSaver account due to significant financial hardship.
-A decision on this withdrawal is made by the supervisor of your KiwiSaver scheme, and you’ll need to provide evidence.
+You can withdraw money from your KiwiSaver account due to significant financial hardship.
+A decision on a withdrawal of this nature is made by the supervisor of your KiwiSaver scheme.
+You will also need to provide evidence.

 Significant financial hardship is defined as:

 The supervisor must be satisfied that all reasonable alternative sources of funding have been exhausted.
 They will also require a statutory declaration about your assets and liabilities.